 According to the SSA, due to demographic factors, Social Security is already paying out more money than it takes in.
-However, by drawing on the Old-Age and Survivors Insurance (OASI) Trust Fund, the SSA estimates that Social Security should be able to pay 100% of scheduled benefits until fund reserves are depleted in 2034.
+However, by drawing on the Old-Age and Survivors Insurance (OASI) Trust Fund, the SSA estimates that Social Security should be able to pay 100% of scheduled benefits until fund reserves are depleted in 2033.
 Once the trust fund reserves are depleted, payroll tax revenue alone should still be sufficient to pay about 76% of scheduled benefits.
-This means that in 2034, if no changes are made, beneficiaries may receive a benefit that is about 24% less than expected.
-(Source: 2020 OASDI Trustees Report)
+So at that time, if no changes are made, beneficiaries may receive a benefit that is about 24% less than expected.2

 That's not good news, but Congress still has time to make changes to strengthen the program and address projected shortfalls.
 Until then, consider various income scenarios when planning for retirement.

 1) Social Security Administration, Social Security Basic Facts, 2021